um-acs/acs_docs/docs/clusters/triton-only/soft/3-molecular_science/lammps.rst

   ## Launch 1 task
   lmp -in in.lj

-  ## If launching multiple, including multiple distributed
+  ## If launching multiple, including multiple distributed.
+Adjust bsub parameters accordingly
   ## mpirun lmp -in in.lj

-This job submission script requests resources to run an MD simulation using a single MPI rank mapped to a single NVIDIA V100 GPU on an input file ``benchpep_h``.